Biden targets diabetes drug Jardiance, blood thinner Eliquis and 8 others for Medicare price talks

 The move is expected to cut costs for some patients but faces litigation from the drugmakers and heavy criticism from Republican lawmakers.
 It's also a centerpiece of the Democratic president's reelection pitch as he seeks a second term in office by touting his work to lower costs for Americans at a time when the country has struggled with inflation.

-The diabetes treatment Jardiance from Eli Lilly and Co. is on the list with Amgen’s autoimmune disease treatment Enbrel.
+The diabetes treatments Jardiance from Eli Lilly and Co. and Merck's Januvia made the list, along with Amgen’s autoimmune disease treatment Enbrel.
 Other drugs include Entresto from Novartis, which is used to treat heart failure.

+“For many Americans, the cost of one drug is the difference between life and death, dignity and dependence, hope and fear,” Biden said in a statement.
+“That is why we will continue the fight to lower healthcare costs — and we will not stop until we finish the job.”

+Biden plans to deliver a speech on health care costs from the White House later Tuesday.
+He'll be joined by Vice President Kamala Harris.

+The drugs on the list announced Tuesday accounted for more than $50 billion in Medicare prescription drug costs between June 1, 2022, and May 31, according to the Centers for Medicare and Medicaid Services, or CMS.

 Medicare spent about $10 billion in 2020 on Eliquis, according to AARP research.
-It treats blood clots in the legs and lungs and reduces the risk of stroke in people with an irregular heartbeat called atrial fibrillation.
+The drug treats blood clots in the legs and lungs and reduces the risk of stroke in people with an irregular heartbeat called atrial fibrillation.

-Biden plans to deliver a speech on health care costs from the White House after the announcement.
-He'll be joined by Vice President Kamala Harris.
+The announcement is a significant step under the Inflation Reduction Act, which was signed by Biden last year.
+The law requires the federal government for the first time to start negotiating directly with companies about the prices they charge for some of Medicare's most expensive drugs.

 About 9% of Medicare beneficiaries age 65 and older said in 2021 that they did not fill a prescription or skipped a drug dose due to cost, according to research by the Commonwealth Fund, which studies health care issues.